mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-0.58.0/tutorials/inter-contract-calls/inter-contract-calls.md

 type storage = unit;

 let main = ((destination_addr, _): (parameter, storage)) => {
-  let maybe_contract = Tezos.get_contract_opt(destination_addr);
+  let maybe_contract = Mavryk.get_contract_opt(destination_addr);
   let destination_contract =
     switch(maybe_contract){
     | Some (contract) => contract
     | None => failwith("Contract does not exist")
     };
-  let op = Tezos.transaction((), (Tezos.get_amount ()), destination_contract);
+  let op = Mavryk.transaction((), (Mavryk.get_amount ()), destination_contract);
   ([op], ())
 };
 ```

 </Syntax>

 It accepts a destination address as the parameter.
 Then we need to check whether the address points to a contract that accepts a unit.
-We do this with `Tezos.get_contract_opt`.
+We do this with `Mavryk.get_contract_opt`.
 This function returns `Some (value)` if the contract exists and the parameter type is correct.
 Otherwise, it returns `None`.
-In case it is `None`, we fail with an error, otherwise we use `Tezos.transaction` to forge the internal transaction to the destination contract.
+In case it is `None`, we fail with an error, otherwise we use `Mavryk.transaction` to forge the internal transaction to the destination contract.

-> Note: since `Tezos.transaction` is called with unit as its first argument, LIGO infer that `destination_addr` has to point to a contract that accepts unit
+> Note: since `Mavryk.transaction` is called with unit as its first argument, LIGO infer that `destination_addr` has to point to a contract that accepts unit

 Let us also examine a contract that stores the address of another contract and passes an argument to it.
 Here is how this "proxy" can look like: